taophp/newscope/README.md

 ---

-Thanks for checking out MyNewsLens — built to make focused, AI-assisted research and daily monitoring simple, private, and time-efficient.
+Thanks for checking out Newscope — built to make focused, AI-assisted research and daily monitoring simple, private, and time-efficient.